zhulei2016/RST-saliency/README.md

 * Put your own images in JPEG format into the folder `test_samples` and run the stript `main_custom.m`.

 # Citation
-If you find the code useful, please cite our work as
+If you find the code useful, please cite the following Bibtex code

 ```
 @inproceedings{RSTsaliency-zhul,